mggg/VoteKit/docs/user/tutorial/1_intro.rst

 Here, we have created one ballot.
 The ballot stored the ranking :math:`A>B>C`.
 The weight attribute indicates “how many” of this ballot were cast.
 It defaults to 1, but we have put in 3/2.
-A fractional weight will be useful in STV elections!
+A fractional weight will be useful in single transferable vote (STV) elections!

 **Try it yourself**
 ~~~~~~~~~~~~~~~~~~~